St. Joseph Regional School teachers welcome and encourage communication with families regarding all aspects of a student's development.

 About the teacher and Why Catholic Education Matters:

-I am thrilled to be teaching 2nd grade this year!
+I am soaking up every moment with my newborn, but also look forward to getting back into the classroom!
 I have always loved being an educator.
 I have a deep connection and admiration for SJRS as I was a student here myself.
 I advanced on to graduate from Notre Dame High School in 2004.
 There is something undeniably special about the connections, family atmosphere, top-notch education and faith-based academics that take place at SJRS.
 Catholic education provides the ability to lay a foundation in faith, to knit together the connection of Jesus and add on academic growth together.
 I believe this connects the students and faculty in a way that grows with us in life.
 Seeing as we are all part of that foundation, we become part of each other through God, growing and learning together on each of our journeys.

 I am excited and grateful to be part of that foundational growth in 2nd grade this year helping each student academically, social-emotionally and spiritually.
 I am looking forward to the educational fun that will unfold- mixing in movement, sensory play and creative activities!